DaereanLegrand/paperlib-ollama-summarizer/README.md

-# Paperlib Extension Development Environment
+# Ollama Summarizer Paperlib Extension

-This is a development environment for paperlib extension.
+So while it could be considered a fork of paperlib-ai-summary-extension it's more like a stripped down version with minimal setup in order for it to work with Ollama.

 ## Install
 `npm install`